diegob1212/BIManalyst_g_24/A2/README.md

 # A2: Use Case — Structural + Fire Safety (R 120, EN 1992‑1‑2)

 > Focus area: **Structural + Fire Safety**
-> Use case theme: **Automated check of R120 fire resistance (tabulated method)** for concrete **walls, columns, beams, slabs** in selected Advanced Building Design models (#2501, #2506, #2508, #2516).
+> Use case theme: **Automated check of R120 fire resistance (tabulated method)** for concrete walls in Advanced Building Design model #2508.

 ---

 ## A2a — About our group

-* **Members:** Diego Bruttin s251895
+* **Members:** Diego Bruttin s251895 Jonas Alakuzay s170494
 * **Roles:** **Analyst**
 * **Coding confidence (0–4 per person):** 3 and 1 → **Group total:** 4
-* Our group focus area is structural including fire safety. _ Is you focus area keeping the manager role_ what do we have to say there ??
+* Our group focus area is structural including fire safety. _ We are an analyst group.

 ---

 ## A2b — Identify Claim

 **Claim to check:**
-*All primary load‑bearing concrete **walls, columns, beams and slabs** comply with **R 120** per **EN 1992‑1‑2** using the **tabulated method** (dimensions, concrete class, axis distances/cover, exposure assumptions).*
+Do the Load‑bearing concrete walls comply with **R 120** per **EN 1992‑1‑2** dimensions and concrete strength class.
-Found in D_Report_Team08_STR page 27 section 10 Structural Fire Safety We select building 2508 to focus on.
+Found in D_Report_Team08_STR page 27-28 section 10 Structural Fire Safety We select building 2508 to focus on.

-This claim asserts that all primary structural concrete members (columns, beams, slabs, and walls) in the renovated Building 308 achieve R 120 fire resistance.
+This claim asserts that the concrete walls in the renovated Building 308 achieve R 120 fire resistance.
 According to EN 1992-1-2 (Eurocode 2, Part 1-2), a structure achieves R 120 if it can maintain its load-bearing capacity for 120 minutes under fire exposure.
-The “tabulated method” is a prescriptive compliance approach that requires specific minimums in cross-section dimensions, concrete strength class, and reinforcement cover (axis distance).
+For the element to comply it requires specific minimums in cross-section dimensions and concrete strength class which is given in the euro code.
 If these thresholds are met, the element is considered compliant without further advanced calculation.

 **Justification**